Robert-van-Engelen/Forth850/README.md

 ### DRAW
 _c-addr u --_
 draw pixel patterns on screen at xy;
-writes string c-addr u of pixel patterns at xy
+writes string c-addr u of pixel patterns at xy;
+               specify xy with AT-XY, xy not changed after DRAW

 ### VIEW
 _c-addr u --_
 view screen pixels at xy;
 read string of screen pixel patterns at xy into buffer c-addr u
+               specify xy with AT-XY, xy not changed after VIEW

 ### REVERSE
 _+n --_
-reverse video of the +n characters displayed at xy
+reverse video of the +n characters displayed at xy;
+               specify xy with AT-XY

 ### INKEY
 _-- x_